Sculcoates power station: Operations

 It was noted in the inter-war period that all the streets in many prosperous Southern towns and in some Northern towns such as Birkenhead, Derby and Hull had been wired for electricity.

 To meet increasing demands for electricity the supply area served by Sculcoates power station was expanded.
-The area of supply encompassed Sutton (1914), Hessle (1915), Sculcoates Rural District (1922), and Beverley, Hedon, and Cottingham, and parts of Patrington, Sculcoates, and Skirlaugh Rural Districts in 1929.
+The area of supply encompassed Sutton (by the Kingston-upon-Hull Electric Lighting (Extension) Order 1914), Hessle (by the Kingston-upon-Hull Electric Lighting (Extension) Order 1915), Sculcoates Rural District (by the Kingston-upon-Hull Electricity (Extension) Special Order 1922), and Beverley, Hedon, and Cottingham, and parts of Patrington, Sculcoates, and Skirlaugh rural districts (by the Kingston-upon-Hull Electricity (Extension, etc.) Special Order 1929).
 In 1932 there were nearly 49,000 consumers, rising to 95,000 in 1946.
 The supply area was over 160 square miles (414 km^{2}).

 Under the terms of the Electricity (Supply) Act 1926 (16 & 17 Geo.
 5. c.
 51) the Central Electricity Board (CEB) was established in 1926.
 The CEB identified high efficiency ‘selected’ power station that would supply electricity most effectively; Sculcoates was designated a selected station.
 The CEB also constructed the national grid (1927–33) to connect power stations within a region.
 Bulk supplies were sold to the South East Yorkshire Light and Power Company, which supplied a large part of the East Riding.
 The Central Electricity Board took bulk supplies from the Sculcoates station: in 1939 almost one quarter of the units generated was sold to the Board.